 Sancta - this shop offers a big collection of icons for sale in 4 different websites.
 Most of the icons are from the 19th century.
 Big images of a fine picture quality.
 One can see many interesting details in excellent enlargements!
 Many of the icons are "folk icons" and not all of the icons are in a good state of repair, which is reflected in the price.
 The oldest and most expensive icons are exhibited here.
 Nice layout.
-You may also visit the other websites of Sanctas: here and here.
-(Edgaras Mickevicius, Antique Shop in Lithuania).
+You may also visit the other website of Sanctas here.
+(Edgaras Mickevicius, A ntique Shop in Lithuania).

 Antique shop - exhibition of several hundred icons, nearly all of them from the 19th century (the shop says that 70% of the icons are from the 19th century, but that is not the case regarding the online collection at least).
 Some of the first displayed icons have not been photographed right on and some are unsharp, but there are many pieces of a fine image quality, and there are many beautiful icons to buy in this shop.
 (Tallinn, Estonia).

 Artantique - an excellent exhibition of icons from the 19th century.
 Fine enlargements of a good picture quality (except for a few).
 Nice layout.
 English version.
 (Moscow).

-Icons - an exhibition of icons of a fine quality.
+Russian Icons - an exhibition of icons of a fine

 quality.
 Information including some descriptions of the

 images.
 High resolution pictures.
 New exhibitions twice a

-Tóth-Ikonen - here you will find a small nice collection of Russian icons.
+Tsth-Ikonen - here you will find a small nice collection of Russian icons.
 Most of the icons are of a fine image quality, but some look unsharp.
-(Ferenc and Christel Tóth, Amsterdam).
+(Ferenc and Christel Tsth, Amsterdam).

 Morsink Ikonen - many high quality icons, including quite a lot of early ones, offered for sale.
 The new ones can be seen in a very high resolution.
 Only short information.
 (Jan Morsink, Amsterdam).